 This Help Article covers:

-If a Job has been Estimated, and the Estimate has been Accepted, on [+ADD] from the Sales Expandable Section, Katipolt will display a Charge Up Invoice Page.
+If a Job has been Estimated, and the Estimate has been Accepted, on [+ADD] from the Sales Expandable Section of the Job, Katipolt will display a Charge Up Invoice Page.

 Although the Estimate has been made using Katipolt's Quotes feature, it would have been saved as an Estimate.